 Because of the amount of foam in this mat, even if it sprung a leak, it would still insulate you from the ground more than a less-durable pad with no foam.
 The materials seem relatively durable and abrasion resistant, although 30 Denier material is not as durable as the Air Rail's 75D.

 Here's where things start going downhill in the metrics for the Comfort Plus, although this is not meant to be an ultralight pad in the first place.
 Weighing in at a hefty 34.4 ounces, it's the heaviest mat in this review.
 We would not carry this with us over long distances; instead, we'd let our vehicle do the heavy lifting on car-camping trips.

 Due to the huge amount of foam that the Comfort Plus contains, it's quite bulky.
 It's also challenging to get back into its stuff sack.
 There is meant to be a feature where you can twist a piece of the valve to stop the self-inflating part of the pad while you roll it up, but we couldn't figure it out and couldn't find instructions online.
-Along with the REI Trekker, it is the bulkiest in this review.
+It is one of the bulkiest pads in this review.